Faculty Coordinator, Health Informatics Program

-Guanglan Zhang is an Assistant Professor and the faculty coordinator of the Health Informatics Program at Computer Science Department, Metropolitan College (MET) at Boston University.
+Guanglan Zhang is an Associate Professor and the faculty coordinator of the Health Informatics Program at Computer Science Department, Metropolitan College (MET) at Boston University.
 She leads the research activities at MET health informatics research lab.
-She is also an adjunct member of Bioinformatics Core at Cancer Vaccine Center (CVC), Dana-Farber Cancer Institute (DFCI) and Harvard Medical School.
+She is also an adjunct member of Cancer Vaccine Center, Dana-Farber Cancer Institute (DFCI) and Harvard Medical School.

 During the many years of pursuing research in biomedical and health sciences, Guanglan has authored more than 50 publications and developed more than a dozen online computational systems.
 Through the development of advanced computational solutions, she contributes to the rapid progress of basic and applied biology and biomedicine.
 One of her research focus is in immunoinformatics, specifically on the development of computational algorithms in immunological sciences.
 Her research interests include computational modeling of complex biological processes, such as the identification of vaccine targets, the development of KB-builder - a framework for rapid development of next-generation biological databases, the building of analytical tools for pattern recognition from biomedical data, and the design of diagnostic tools.
 Another of her research focus is in health informatics, specifically on the implementation of medical algorithms.

 I was invited to give a talk titled "EVE e-cohort: the effect of trauma and violence and risk of cardiovascular outcomes" at the seminar, Leveraging emerging technologies for research in university environment, at BU medical school on 2nd Feb 2018.